'Downton Abbey' season 5 finale recap: Episode 9

 The finale of Downton Abbey's fifth season—presented as a Christmas special in the U.K.—tied up several of the loose ends from throughout the year, including the investigation into Mr. Green's murder, Isobel's engagement, and the missing Princess Kuragin, but what left me reeling were the threads that the series could pick up next season if Julian Fellowes so chooses.

-Let's make like the debonair Henry Talbot entering his car and jump right in!
+Let's make like the debonair Henry Talbot (Matthew Goode) entering his car, and jump right in!

-Being the supportive employer that she is, Mary visits Anna, who's sitting in prison because a guy who looks like Morrissey claims he saw her push a serial rapist in front of a bus in London.
+Being the supportive employer that she is, Mary (Michelle Dockery) visits Anna (Joanne Froggatt), who's sitting in prison because a guy who looks like Morrissey claims he saw her push a serial rapist in front of a bus in London.
 (Who knew that was even illegal?)
 But because this is 1920s England, there's some minor hand-wringing about what happens if "people" find out about the visit.
-Violet, in particular, is questioned about what she would do in Mary's situation, if Ms. Denker were jailed, and she admits that she would visit, "Only to check if the locks were sound."
+Violet, in particular, is questioned about what she would do in Mary's situation if Ms. Denker were jailed, and she admits that she would visit, "Only to check if the locks were sound."

 But Daisy is not the only one having doubts.
 On the way to Brancaster, Tom questions whether he should have come at all, considering how uptight Lord Sinderby is.
 Cora also wonders whether Robert's unexplained trip to York earlier in the week is really nothing like he insists, or has something to do with the pain he appears to be in or how grumpy he gets, telling her to "stop fussing."
 Well, sorry, Lord Grumpypants.
 It just really seems like you're going to die.
 That's all.